lurgh/infinitive-jkp717/README.md

 ```
 $ infinitive ... --rlog
 ```
-This logs all requests and responses seen on the serial line in a log file named 'resplog' in the current directory.
-This is intended for doing limited-run data capture for offline analysis.
+This logs all requests and responses seen on the serial bus in an hourly log file named 'resplog.YYMMDDHH' in the current directory.
+This is intended to capture data for offline analysis.

   * Enable debug level logging:
 ```